 From January 2013 to September 2016, Alain took on the role of the Director at the National Wine and Grape Industry Centre (Charles Sturt University, Wagga Wagga, Australia).
 He served as acting Director, Research (Research Office, Charles Sturt University, Wagga Wagga) from February to November 2015.
 Alain is still Adjunct Research Professor at CSU.

-He is inventor of two patents, has published/ co published more than 70 industry journal articles, and 60 peer reviewed articles (including book chapters).
-He is co-author of two books on grapevine physiology and terroir.
+He is inventor of two patents, has published/ co published more than 220 papers in industry and peer reviewed journals (including book chapters).
+He is co-author of three books on grapevine physiology and terroir.